iKooruHQ/sorobot-ai/README.md

 ## 🚀 Launch the App

-Post confirming the successful addition of embeddings and content to your Supabase table, kick start the app with npm run dev.
+Post confirming the successful addition of embeddings and content to your Supabase table, kick start the app with pnpm run dev.
 You're all set to pose questions and get them answered!

 ## 📜 Credits